-Information about Blackboard and online class accounts is available online at www.oftc.edu.
+Information about Blackboard and online class accounts is available on OFTCs website.
+Blackboard information sessions are held during New Student Orientation.
 For help with Blackboard, contact your instructor first.
 Class information will not be available in Blackboard until the semester has started.